-Maybe you have seen the series on television entitled ‘Inside the Freemasons’ and would like to know more?
-If so, then on behalf of the Freemasons of Stuart Lodge No. 540, we thank you for taking the time to pay us a visit, and this is a good place to start!
+Maybe you remember the series on television entitled ‘Inside the Freemasons’ and would like to know more?
+If so, then on behalf of the Freemasons of Stuart Lodge No. 540 here in Kempston, we thank you for taking the time to pay us a visit, and this is a good place to start!

 Please stay a while and read the information and follow the links available, especially if you are a non-mason looking to find out more, with a view to becoming a Freemason yourself.
 If so, then you can get in touch via our ‘Contacts’ page.

 This site has a two-fold purpose.
 Firstly, we hope all of you interested in joining Freemasonry will find more information here, and ask questions like, ‘what is Freemasonry?’, ‘how do I join Freemasonry?’, ‘who do I contact for information on Freemasonry?’ etc; and secondly, for those already members of Stuart Lodge, then it is a place for the brethren to quickly and easily find all those pieces of information when they want them!

 We hope you enjoy your visit here, and leave with your questions answered, and hopefully feeling Freemasonry is ‘something for you’ to become a part of.